lckdG/dotfiles/README.md

 As I work mostly on Windows, I use [scoop](https://scoop.sh/) to install the packages.
 There are many dependencies to those plugins to run, below is the list of tools, executables that I used (can be more):
 - A C Compiler
 - Lua & Luarocks
-- Rust & Cargo (I use [Neovide](https://neovide.dev/) on top of nvim, for some nice, juicy cursor animations!).
+- Rust & Cargo.
-- ripgrep & fd
+- ripgrep & fd-find

 ## Language Servers

 ---

-- lua-language-server (installed from scoop).
+- lua-language-server
-- Pyright (installed from pip).
+- Pyright
-- Roslyn analyzer - Used to program in Unity C# (refer to lspconfig for installation instruction).
+- Roslyn - Used to program in Unity C#
-- A C/C++ language server (clangd)
+- clangd